Category: Education

 Posted on: December 1, 2021 by

-Many people who are overweight or obese suffer with depression.
+Many people who are overweight or obese suffer from depression.
 Of those, for many who suffer from even mild depression, the extra burden of being overweight during the year-end holiday season only makes things worse.
 In my experiences with clients, the larger one gets the smaller their world becomes.
-The feelings of isolation [Read more...]
+The feelings of [Read more...]

 Posted on: August 14, 2021 by